automatically generated captions

 00:37:47 So there.
 So it when I say there are no scientific theories.
 That's what I'm saying.

-00:37:51 No one has ever proposed laws to say this neural activity.
+00:37:51 No one has ever proposed laws that say this neural activity.

 00:37:56 Based on this law must be the taste of chocolate it could not be the smell of garlic.

 00:38:02 Nothing is is even close to trying to do that.
-So there are so put a very boldly there are no scientific theories.
+So I'll put it very boldly there are no scientific theories.

 00:38:10 That start with a physical description of the brain neural activity and give you consciousness.